Osarii/enterprise-data-reconciliation/README.md

 Workload Tier

-These values are application instrumentation, not scientific benchmark results.
+These metrics are application instrumentation and are not presented as scientific benchmarks.

 Workload Classification

-Current application-defined workload categories are:
+Current application-defined workload tiers are:

 Small   ≤ 5,000 rows
 Medium  5,001 – 20,000 rows
 Large   > 20,000 rows

-They are used for UI guidance and processing/persistence decisions.
+These classifications are used for UI guidance and processing decisions.

 Web Worker Reconciliation

-Large reconciliation jobs execute outside the browser's main UI thread.
+Large reconciliation jobs are processed outside the browser main thread.

 React UI
    │